Florida Dog Bite Laws – Lulich Attorneys & Consultants

 There are a few things that experts recommend you do if a dog has bitten you.

-Obtain a personal injury lawyer who can advise you on what to do next.
+- Obtain a personal injury lawyer who can advise you on what to do next.
 If you have been off work and have lost wages due to the injury, you may be entitled to compensation.
-In addition, compensation could help you pay for your outstanding medical bills.
+Also, compensation could help you pay for your outstanding medical bills.

 Lulich Legal Attorneys and Consultants